The Story of PUP

 Laura was now ready to focus her energies back on the West Coast and she established relationships with rescue friends in Washington, Oregon, and California.
 In April 2006, she decided to start her own rescue organization, focusing on small dogs.
 Her plans were to have it up and running "in six months", but she and a few of her newly gathered volunteer group immediately started pulling in dogs, vetting them, and getting them adopted into great homes... all within 30 days!

 Today PUP is larger, better organized, and has more wonderful foster families and other volunteers.
-But PUP's passion and love for these little guys is still the same as it ever was.
+But PUP's passion and love for these little guys and gals is still the same as it ever was.